 What’s wrong with these people in this picture?
 This might be the first thing you might ask yourselves.
 They are possibly watching a dying man on the highway.
 I’m not sure if watching is the right word choice here.
 It seemed like they were offering him company or comfort in his last breath.
 They could have done much more than being mere bystanders.
 No cars would volunteer to take the man to the hospital.
 Not a man would come out of the passing traffic to see if they could do anything to help this man.
 Passersby looked at the man but dared not to step forward or step out of their vehicle to check on him.
 Everyone seemed to know the right thing to do is to be a good Samaritan.
 Yet, no one was doing anything to help this man.
-Instead, he was surrounded as though, he needed someone to watch him die.
-Thus, this raises the question: How did we come to this magnitude of stupidity in the first place?
+Instead, he was surrounded as though, he needed someone to watch him take his one last breath and die.
+Thus, this raises the question: How did we come to this magnitude of ignorance and stupidity in the first place?

 Knowing that you could be charged with murder or attempt to murder for helping someone can be more than frightening.
 You could end up in jail for life-term for a crime you did not commit.